lynndylanhurley/devise_token_auth/README.md

 ## Using multiple models

 This gem supports the use of multiple user models.
-One possible use case is to authorize visitors using a model called `User`, and to authorize administrators with a model called `Admin` from the same app.
+One possible use case is to authorize visitors using a model called `User`, and to authorize administrators with a model called `Admin`.
 Take the following steps to add another authentication model to your app:

 1. Run the install generator for the new model.
   ~~~